donohoe/bluesky/readme.md

 * Support for OpenGraph scraping of link URLs to pre-populate the title, description, and image fields
 * Support for multiple images
 * Fix typos.
 I'm so sorry.
 You'd think after all these years I'd be better...
+* Improved error handling, and a better way to handle output when you do run the code

 Suggestions are welcome too.